 Benefits for you both

 The physical contact you have with your baby while you hold them and breastfeed provides warmth, closeness, and special time to be together.
-This isn’t to say that breastfeeding will be sunshine and rainbows, because it can be tough.
-But the intimacy created when your little one nurses, and the skin-to-skin contact that triggers the release of oxytocin, the “love” hormone, plays a key role in early bonding.
+This isn’t to say that breastfeeding will be a perfect experience every time, because it can be tough.
+But the intimacy created when your little one nurses and the skin-to-skin contact that triggers the release of oxytocin, the “love” hormone, plays a key role in early bonding.

 Benefits for baby

 Breastfeeding provides Baby with all they need in early life to grow and develop.
-Breast milk has just the right balance of calories, fluids, and nutrients — and it even adapts over time to respond to your baby’s changing needs!
+Breast milk has just the right balance of fat, water, and nutrients — and it even adapts over time to respond to your baby’s changing needs!
 It is also very easy for your baby to digest.

 Breast milk can also help protect against childhood illness.
-Breastfed babies are less likely to have ear infections, diarrhea, pneumonia, and other viral and bacterial infections.
-Some research suggests that further benefits include protection from obesity, type 1 and type 2 diabetes, sudden infant death syndrome (SIDS), asthma, eczema, colitis, some allergies, and some cancers.
+Breastfed babies are less likely to have ear infections, diarrhea, pneumonia, and other viral and bacterial infections (this is especially significant for preemies).
+Some research suggests that further benefits include protection from obesity, type 1 and type 2 diabetes, sudden infant death syndrome (SIDS), asthma, eczema, colitis, some allergies, and some childhood cancers.

 Breast milk also seems to have protective benefits later in life.
 Those who were breastfed as babies are less likely to develop rheumatoid arthritis, lupus, heart disease, multiple sclerosis, and some breast cancers.